dvitanov/lorevc/docs/phase-i-preparation/build-pre-qualified-investor-list/advanced-investor-pre-qualifications.md

 The bad news is that almost none of the data listed above is Google-able.
 People simply don’t talk about this kind of stuff online and even if they do, they self-censor themselves.
 Not to mention that the half-life of such data is rather short - something that an investor believed strongly last year might no longer be interesting a year later, be it because they changed their mind or because the market changed or because they already placed a bet and are not looking for more exposure.

 The good news is that this information exists in the heads of people, who are in the startup game - obviously investors but also founders and executives who work with investors on a daily basis.
 And, since the world and especially Silicon Valley is a pretty small place, getting to uncover such information is not as hard as it might seem.
 It “simply“ requires getting out there, meeting people, and learning from them.
-Part of that will come during fundraising, which I discuss in Phase II - Fundraising.
-But you can do a lot to prepare beforehand, which I talk about in the next section, Network with Entrepreneurs.
+Part of that will come during fundraising, which I discuss in [Phase II - Fundraising](/phase-ii-fundraising).
+But you can do a lot to prepare beforehand, which I talk about in Network with [VC-backed Entrepreneurs](/phase-i-preparation/network-with-vc-backed-entrepreneurs).